Click to toggle navigation menu.

 Cyber incidents are separate.
 A ransomware attack that takes your platform offline is a cyber claim, not a Tech E&O claim.
 A data breach that exposes client data is a cyber claim.
 You need both policies if you want complete protection.

 Intentional wrongdoing is excluded.
-If a claim alleges fraud or deliberate misrepresentation, Tech E&O won’t respond.
+If a claim alleges fraud or deliberate misrepresentation, Tech E&O will not respond.

 Intellectual property infringement.
 If a client claims your AI model was trained on their proprietary data without authorization, or that your outputs infringe on copyrighted material, standard Tech E&O may not cover it.
 AI-specific IP exposure is an emerging and unsettled area of coverage that deserves close attention in your policy review.